react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `animationEnabled` - whether to enable page change animation
 - `swipeEnabled` - whether to enable swipe gestures
+- `onSwipeStart` - optional callback when a swipe gesture starts
+- `onSwipeEnd` - optional callback when a swipe gesture ends
 - `children` - React Element(s) to render

 There are some caveats when using this pager on Android, such as poor support for intial index other than `0` and weird animation curves.